dssg/UPSG/doc/user_guide.rst

 As of release 0.0.1, however, stages must be written in Python (or at least Python wrappers around other :class:`languages <upsg.transform.sql.RunSQL>`).
-The Python class implementing the stage model is the :class:`upsg.stage.Stage`.
+The Python classes implementing the stage model are :class:`upsg.stage.MetaStage` and :class:`uspg.stage.RunnableStage`.

-Python stages should implement either the :class:`upsg.stage.RunnableStage` interface or the :class:`upsg.stage.MetaStage` interface.
+Python stages should be subclasses of either :class:`upsg.stage.RunnableStage` or :class:`upsg.stage.MetaStage`.

 Users can add functionality to their pipelines by either: